-Local Government Pension Scheme Impact on the defined benefit obligation in the scheme Change in assumptions at 31 March 2022 Approximate % Approximate increase to employer liability % £000 0.1% decrease in real discount rate 2 15,604 0.1% increase in the salary increase rate 0 1,207 0.1% increase in the pension increase rate 2 14,280
+Local Government Pension Scheme Impact on the defined benefit obligation in the scheme Change in assumptions at 31 March 2023 Approximate % increase to employer liability Approximate monetary amount % £000 0.1% decrease in real discount rate 2 10,046 1 year increase in member life expectancy 4% 23,988 0.1% increase in the salary increase rate 0 910 0.1% increase in the pension increase rate 2 9,285

-A one year increase in life expectancy would approximately increase the Employer's Defined Benefit Obligation by between 3% to 5%.
-In practice the actual cost of a one year increase in life expectancy will depend on the structure of the revised assumption (ie. if improvements to survival rates predominately apply at younger or older ages).
+A one-year increase in life expectancy would approximately increase the Employer's Defined Benefit Obligation by between 3% to 5%.
+In practice the actual cost of a one-year increase in life expectancy will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominately apply at younger or older ages).